HerryTech/SQL-Projects/README.md

 **Folder:** [retail_sales_analysis](./retail_sales_analysis/)

 ### 5. **Retail SQL Project**
 This project combines PostgreSQL and Power BI to deliver an end to end retail analytics solution.
-Using SQL, I analyzed sales performance, customer behavior, returns, supplier risk, shipment operations, and revenue trends across a 12 table relational database.
+Using SQL, sales performance, customer behavior, returns, supplier risk, shipment operations, and revenue trends were analyzed across a 12 table relational database.
 The data was then modeled in Power BI using a star schema, DAX measures, and interactive dashboards to provide insights into business performance, operational efficiency, and decision making.

 **Folder:** [Retail_SQL_Project](./Retail_SQL_Project/)